Comm100/api-reference/Comm100-Agent-Console-API-SDK-ticket.md

 # Event
 ## Change Events
-- This event is triggered when ticket property value has changed.
+- this event is triggered when ticket property value has changed.

 ```javascript
     const propertyChangedEvent = {